dsheiko/HTML5-Form-Shim/README.md

 * Allows custom on-input callbacks
 * Shim formaction, formenctype, formmethod, and formtarget attributes
 * Covered with tests
-* Implemented as UMD (can be used as AMD or CommonJS module)
+* Implemented as UMD (can be used as AMD or CommonJS modules)

 #### Example 1: Custom form submission validation